 Per an agreement dated June 15, 1992 between the City and the owners of the affected properties, each entity collectively owns and is responsible for the operation and maintenance of the stormwater pump station.
 A copy of the 1992 agreement is attached for your reference.
 This letter is to notify you of SSJID’s actions and to remind you of your responsibility to maintain the station to SSJID’s satisfaction before they will allow discharge into Lateral Z.

-Regarding long term discharge of stormwater into Lateral Z, SSJID has advised the City that will no longer desire to receive stormwater discharge from your pump station unless it complies with the terms and conditions of a separate storm drainage agreement between the City and SSJID.
+Regarding long term discharge of stormwater into Lateral Z, SSJID has advised the City that they will no longer accept stormwater discharge from your pump station unless it complies with the terms and conditions of a separate storm drainage agreement between the City and SSJID.

 In order for the City to agree to SSJID’s terms, the five property owners must first take action to ensure that your stormwater meets state-mandated water quality standards before being discharged into Lateral Z. Based on the City’s limited understanding of your stormwater system, it is likely that some sort of on-site treatment will be necessary to meet state standards.
 In addition, the City will require an update to the 1992 agreement because 1) some of the signatories to the 1992 agreement no longer own the affected properties, 2) the 1992 agreement lacks provisions regarding compliance with current state-mandated storm water quality regulations, and 3) the 1992 agreement lacks the provisions needed for the City to enter the five properties to inspect and enforce the state’s and SSJID’s stormwater requirements.